Wedding customs by country: France

-Traditionally, the wedding guests gathered at the fiancée home and went on procession to the church.
-The procession were led by the bridegroom and his mother, followed by the bride mother and bridegroom father, the witnesses, grandparents, brothers and sisters with their spouse.
-At last came the bride and her father followed by the bridesmaids (usually family children).
+Traditionally, the wedding guests gathered at the fiancée's home and went to the church in a procession.
+The procession was led by the bridegroom and his mother, followed by the bride's mother and bridegroom's father, the witnesses, grandparents, brothers and sisters with their spouses.
+Finally came the bride and her father, followed by the bridesmaids (usually family children).

-Nowadays, the guests usually gathered at the town hall or church and the bride and bridegroom enter together, followed by the family and guests.
+Nowadays, the guests usually gather at the town hall or church, and the bride and bridegroom enter together, followed by the family and guests.

 In some regions, the groom may meet his fiancée at her home on the day of the wedding and escort her to the chapel where the ceremony is being held.
 As the couple proceeds to the chapel, children will stretch long white ribbons across the road which the bride will cut as she passes.